ReactiveSets/toubkal/README.md

     - Manages state
     - Defaults remains stateless (i.e. uses altered upstream state)

-  - XS.Options object defined methods for manipulating operations' options:
+  - RS.Options object defined methods for manipulating operations' options:
     - forward(): returns an options Objects with options that must be forwarded
     - has_more(): returns truly if there is an incomplete transaction